luftywiranda13/generator-bunny/readme.md

 ## Tips
-To find some more additional scripts you can run inside the project, run ```sh npm start``` on your terminal.
+To find some more additional scripts you can run inside the project, run `npm start` on your terminal.

 Those scripts are provided by [nps][nps-link].